TeamCohen/GuineaPig/tutorial/README.txt

-For more information, see:
+Materials for tutorial on Guinea Pig.
+For more information, see: http://curtis.ml.cmu.edu/w/courses/index.php/Guinea_Pig
-http://curtis.ml.cmu.edu/w/courses/index.php/Guinea_Pig

-There's also one larger example here, a soft-join program: phirl-naive.py.
+In addition to the tutorial materials, there's also one larger example here, a soft-join program: phirl-naive.py.

-The date this version was last modified is stored in the file marker.txt
+The date this version was last modified is stored in the file marker.txt.

 Recent changes: